wp-plugins/lexi/readme.txt

 The configuration number can be calculated as follows:

 * Add 1 if you want to save it in cache.
-* Add 2 if you want to show the contents.
+* Add 2 if you want to show the content.
 * Add 4 if you want to show the title (this is the channel link too).
 * Add 8 if you want to open it in a new page.
 * Add 16 if you want to not show the RSS icon (this is the RSS link too).